 our Chadwicks by the marriage of Louisa Bell to John Craven Chadwick (b

 1811).
 The main line is shown with the Chadwicks.
-A separate volume contains much general information on this
+A separate part contains much general information on this

 Edward Marion Chadwick wrote an extensive (the

 definitive?) history of the pre-WW1 Chadwicks.
 He was a Lawyer of Toronto,

 descended from John Craven Chadwick.
 This volume also includes background